demlabs-cellframe/cellframe-node/README.md

 ## Build

 The project uses CMake.
 To generate a Makefile run in the project root directory `git submodule init && git submodule update --remote && cmake -S . -B build && cd ./build && make`.
 Or if you don't clone the project yet, run `git clone --recursive <repo>` to clone it with all submodules.
-Then build the project as a regular CMake project.
+Then build the project as a regular CMake project with command `cmake -S . -B build && cd ./build && make`.

 ### Prerequsites